gmlwo530/write-a-line/README.md

 - This is simple memo app for AOS&IOS.

-- Using sqlite for saving memo.
+- Use sqlite for saving memo.

 - Create, Read and Delete memo.